Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Latex

-These beds are similar to memory foam, but instead of foam, latex is made from the sap of a rubber tree.
+Latex beds can offer nice cushioning like memory foam, but instead of a synthetic production process, natural latex is made from the sap of a rubber tree.
 There’s also synthetic latex, which is a petroleum-based product.
-Research shows that this material could be beneficial for healing5.
+Research shows that this material could be beneficial for healing.4

 Sleeping Position